 In charge of production and administration

-Administrative and accounting assistant
+Administrative and accounting assistant in apprenticeship

 Communication and press relations manager